U.S. stresses commitment to defend Japan in Washington talks

 "We are deeply committed to maintaining the prosperity and the stability in the Asia-Pacific," Kerry said.

-China's foreign ministry spokesman, Hong Lei, attacked Kerry's remarks in a statement on Saturday, saying China's air-defense zone was fully in line with international law and norms.
+China's foreign ministry spokesman, Hong Lei, attacked Kerry's remarks in a statement on Saturday, saying China's air-defence zone was fully in line with international law and norms.

 "We urge the U.S. side to stop making irresponsible remarks so as not to harm regional stability and the China-U.S. relationship," Hong said.